 NB+C is that firm.

-The upgrade and modification of existing antenna locations is a very important process in the continuing evolution of wireless networks.
-As each antenna is upgraded, the demands on the underlying infrastructure (tower, rooftop, water tank, utility pole or some other vertical asset) continue to increase.
+The upgrade of existing wireless site locations is a very important process in the continuing evolution of these networks.
+As each site is upgraded – either through an antenna modification, an addition of a new generator or the replacement of an outdated backhaul system – the demands on the underlying infrastructure (tower, rooftop, water tank, utility pole or some other vertical asset) continue to increase.

 NB+C is extremely well versed in the key factors for delivering a successful modification project to our clients.